-Paul Jenks Photographer An Obituary
+Paul Jenks Photographer

 The Independent 00-01-1992

-An obituary for Paul Jenks a photographer working for the Independent newspaper when he was killed in Croatia.
+An obituary for Paul Jenks a photographer working for The Independent newspaper when he was killed in Croatia.

 One hour after the photographer Paul Jenks died in Osijek from a Serbian sniper-shot* to his neck at Tenski Antonovac, a heartbroken Dutch radio reporter and mutual friend rang me from the hospital: